 The governing body considers staff welfare of paramount importance, and seeks to promote a work/life balance amongst their staff.
 The Head teacher is constantly monitoring staff workload and every effort is made to make effective changes if staff are experiencing stress either at home or work.
-The school also utilizes the services of WSCC Health Partners.
+The school also utilizes the services of Right Management (formerly Corecare) and Occupational Health.